MolBIFFM/diana/README.md

 ---

-Development was inspired by previous work combining the following applications.
+Development of DIANA was inspired by previous work combining the following
+applications:

 - Maere, S. et al. (2005) ***BiNGO*: a Cytoscape plugin to assess** **overrepresentation of Gene Ontology categories in Biological Networks**,